Northfield, Minnesota: History

 Northfield was platted in October 1855 by John W. North.
-Northfield was founded by settlers from New England known as "Yankees" as part of New England's colonization of what was then the far west.
-It was an early agricultural center with many wheat and corn farms.
-The town also supported lumber and flour mills powered by the Cannon River.
+It was founded by white settlers from New England known as "Yankees" as part of westward expansion.
+The town was an early agricultural center with many wheat and corn farms and supported lumber and flour mills powered by the Cannon River.
 As the "wheat frontier" moved west, dairy operations and diversified farms replaced wheat-based agriculture.
 The region has since moved away from dairy and beef operations, and it produces substantial crops of corn and soybeans, as well as hogs.
 The local cereal producer Malt-O-Meal is one of the few remnants of Northfield's historic wheat boom.
 The city's motto, "Cows, Colleges, and Community" (a recent change from "Cows, Colleges, and Contentment"), reflects the influence of the dairy farms as well as its two liberal arts colleges, Carleton College and St. Olaf College.

 Since early in its history, Northfield has been a center of higher education.
 Carleton College (then Northfield College) was founded in 1866 by the Minnesota Conference of Congregational churches whose Congregation consisted of the "Yankee" settlers who had largely founded the town.
-These were people descended from the English Puritans who settled New England in the 1600s.
+These people descended from the English Puritans who settled New England in the 1600s.
 Carleton soon established its campus on the northern edge of town.
 St. Olaf College was founded in 1874 on the western edge of town by Norwegian Lutheran immigrant pastors and farmers who were eager to preserve their faith and culture by training teachers and preachers.
 These two institutions, which today enroll more than 5,000 students, make Northfield a college town.